-- 1. In the Tools toolbar, click the Select 📐 tool. - 2.
-In the Camera view, select the drawing that contains elements you want to redistribute onto individual layers.
-To select the all the elements of the selected drawing layer, press Ctrl + A (Windows/Linux) or \Re + A (Mac OS X). - 3.
-Do one of the following: - From the top menu, select Drawing > Distribute to Layers. - In the Tool Properties view of the Select tool, click the Distribute to Layers 📩 button.
+- 1. In the Tools toolbar, click the Select k tool. - In the Camera view, select the drawing that contains elements you want to redistribute onto individual layers.
+To select the all the elements of the selected drawing layer, press Ctrl + A (Windows/Linux) or # + A (Mac OS X). - 3.
+Do one of the following: - From the top menu, select Drawing > Distribute to Layers.